 The Road Traffic Amendment Bill passed through the Oireachtas and was ultimately supported by Ms Humphreys in the Dáil vote.

-Mr Ross said it was "absolutely legitimate" to say that people in rural Ireland do not have the same access to public transport as those in urban areas, but that does not justify allowing people to drive over the limit without disqualification.
+Mr Ross said earlier that it was "absolutely legitimate" to say that people in rural Ireland do not have the same access to public transport as those in urban areas, but that does not justify allowing people to drive over the limit without disqualification.

 Speaking on RTÉ's Morning Ireland, he said Ms Humphreys "made it clear" that she was opposed to the legislation.